jlbradley1844/jlbradley1844.github.io/_posts/2018-02-27-personal-development-as-virtue.md

  * When I feel like swearing, I will step back from the computer

-Already, this is a little better.
-It's specific and achievable.
+Here we go: a SMART habit, specific and achievable.
 This may be as good as I want.
 If this proves a tough habit to break, perhaps we can make it measurable and start ratcheting it down.

-Here's a few hints when trying to adopt these habits.
+So, now that we have a habit, a few hints:

-Didn't I have a bunch of things I wanted to do?
+* Didn't I have a bunch of things I wanted to do?
 Yes, I did.
 But I don't have to tackle them all at once!
 It's reasonable to expect that given several weeks, I can tackle one habit and move onto the next one.
 There is an oft-repeated factoid that it took 21 days to form a